prommis/prommis/docs/superstructure/superstructure_function_documentation.rst

 :math:`k` in the disassembly stage :math:`j=1` that could be utilized/employed.

-To ensure only a single number of units/workers are utilized/employed, :eq:`eq:Disunits2` is formulated:
+To ensure only a single number of units/workers is utilized/employed, :eq:`eq:Disunits2` is formulated:

 .. math::